Is CBD Effective for Treating Animals?

 Drowsiness: Dog owners have used CBD to treat anxiety.
 The calming effect of CBD can also cause slight drowsiness, especially when using higher doses.

 How do I administer the CBD oil to my pets?

 My dog will generally lick it right off my hand since it is oil and usually appeals to animals.
 If that doesn’t work, you can drop it on a doggy or kitty treat or add it to a dollop of bacon grease or butter and they will generally lap it up!
 A syringe is also an option.
 You can get fairly accurate with a 1 ml.
 Syringe (we are happy to send you one if you need!)

 Which Product should I give to my pet?

-There are many products out there geared specifically to pets.
-Mostly they just use a meat flavoring to make it more appealing to animals.
+There are many CBD products geared specifically to pets.
+Mostly, they just use a meat flavoring to make it more appealing to animals.
 They also tend to be more expensive per milliliter of CBD.
-In general any oil-based CBD product 20:1 or 24:1 (CBD:THC) will work.
+In general, any oil-based CBD product 20:1 or 24:1 (CBD:THC) will work.
 Because our olive oil-based Healing Essence Pet Formula is specifically grown and manufactured for its high CBD we highly recommend this as a good place to begin.